Supermassive black hole: Individual studies

 In February 2021, astronomers released, for the first time, a very high-resolution image of 25,000 active supermassive black holes, covering four percent of the Northern celestial hemisphere, based on ultra-low radio wavelengths, as detected by the Low-Frequency Array (LOFAR) in Europe.

+In August 2025, a SMBH in little red dot CAPERS-LRD-z9 was reported whose canonical mass was estimated to $10^{1.58}$ million Sun masses.
+(Upper limit of the estimate is around 300 million.)